swador/XS2A-Sandbox/README.md

 -   C - is the hotfix version, used to deliver patches between releases when needed.
 If omitted, version 4.5 will be considered equal to 4.5.0.

-We support one release version at the moment.

-New version is released on a regular basis every 3 to 6 months.
+In this open source repository, we support just one release version.
+A new version is released to the public at irregular intervals only, however enterprise license customers have access to more versions, including the latest hotfix versions.

 ## Development and contributing